 At the top of the page, choose the relevant Amazon domain, category, and time frame for your analysis.

-Under Sales Performance, you can find three graphs and tables:
+Under Sales Performance, you can find four graphs and tables:

 1. Monthly Performance